-In terms of the assessment of the risks facing the Company, it is recognised that the investment portfolio forms a significant element of its assets and a key issue that requires the particular attention of the Committee is that unlisted holdings are recognised and measured in line with the Company's stated accounting policy.
-Another risk is that the Company does not recognise income in line with its stated policy on revenue recognition and/or incorrectly allocates dividend income between capital and revenue.
-The maintenance of the VCT status is another risk that the Company has to address and the approach to address each of these risks is set out below.
+In terms of the assessment of the key risks facing the Company, it is recognised that the investment portfolio forms a significant element of its assets.
+The recognition, ownership and valuation of the investment portfolio is, therefore, an area of particular attention for the Committee.
+Specifically, the risk is that investments are not recognised and measured in line with the Company's stated accounting policy on the valuation of investments, as set out in Note 1(e) to the Financial Statements on page 76.
+Another risk is that the Company does not recognise income in line with its stated policy on revenue recognition, as set out in Note 1(b) to the Financial Statements on page 75.
+The maintenance of VCT status is another risk that the Company has to consider and the approach to address each of these key risks is set out below.